We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

 To cross the Chola pass, you will need to pass through the Gokyo Valley and the Ngozumba glaciers to Thagnak village.
 While crossing through the Chola pass in order to go over to the Everest Base Camp, you will get to catch glimpses of peaks like the Kala Patthar (having an altitude of 5545m) or even that of the Kumbhu glacier (of an altitude of 5364m).

-The views that you can enjoy from here are extraordinary.
-After this, the trail will lead travelers back to Lukla, via places such as Pheriche and Tengboche.
+The views that you can enjoy here are extraordinary.
+After this, the trail will lead travellers back to Lukla, via places such as Pheriche and Tengboche.
 You can undertake the trek clockwise or anti-clockwise.
 While on this journey, you will get to experience some of the magnificent views of the highest mountains in the world.

 You will also get to experience the rich culture and the unique lifestyle of the Sherpa people who dwell in the region.
 In this trek, You will be taken on an expedition via the two passes – the Renjo pass and the Chola pass, while returning from the upper route of the Everest Base Camp.